US ready to restart talks with North Korea immediately - Pompeo

 The United States has also invited North Korean representatives to meet with the U.S. Special Representative for North Korea in Vienna at the "earliest opportunity", Pompeo said.

-Pompeo cited North Korean leader Kim Jong Un's decision to "complete the previously announced dismantlement of the Tongchang-ri site in the presence of U.S. and international inspectors as a step towards the final fully verified denuclearisation of North Korea".
+Pompeo cited North Korean leader Kim Jong Un's decision to "complete the previously announced dismantlement of the Tongchang-ri site in the presence of U.S. and international inspectors as a step toward the final fully verified denuclearization of North Korea".

 "On the basis of these important commitments, the United States is prepared to engage immediately in negotiations to transform U.S.-DPRK relations," Pompeo said in a statement.